sooriyaarachchi/pybites.github.io-src/content/making-of-task-manager.md

 ## Conclusion
 Overall it was a great experience and I learned a lot from it.
 I'd recommend anyone looking to learn more about Python to take the time and participate [in PyBites code challenges](http://pybit.es/pages/challenges.html).
 It's one thing to read about how to do something and another one altogether having to actually implement it.

+## PyBites addition

+Martin submitted this cool project for our [Code Challenge 15 - Create a Simple Flask App](http://pybit.es/codechallenge15.html) which we reviewed [here](http://pybit.es/codechallenge15_review.html).

 ---

 Keep Calm and Code in Python!

 -- Martin Uribe

+> Martin is a ten year Army Veteran, turned Field Support Technician in the IT and Services Industry, who codes on the side to make his daily tasks easier.
+You can follow him on [Twitter](https://twitter.com/mohhinder) and [GitHub](https://github.com/clamytoe).